elixirschool/elixirschool/lessons/basics/control-structures.md

 "I bet cherry pie is tasty"
 ```

-Another neat feature of `case` is its support for guard clauses:
+Another neat feature of `case/2` is its support for guard clauses:

 _This example comes directly from the official Elixir [Getting Started](http://elixir-lang.org/getting-started/case-cond-and-if.html#case) guide._